What are the best things to do in Portugal? Take a look at 25 Portugal attractions, we think they're the best of all.

 The Igreja Matriz lies at the heart of the village, just off the main square that’s home to a curious eighteenth-century pillory.
 The village does its best to attract visitors with a series of little galleries, craft shops and restaurants, but it’s really the castle, the higgledypiggledy streets and magnificent views from the walls that keep people coming.

 To the north and west, you survey a typically flat Alentejan plain of vineyards and olive groves, while to the south and east a watery expanse glitters far below the village, part of Europe’s largest artificial reservoir behind the dam at Alqueva.

 The substantial inland town of Aveiro lies south of Porto on the edge of a system of coastal lagoons which stretch for around 40km both north and south.
 Until the mid-1500s, it was a vibrant coastal port but the local economy was devastated when the river mouth silted up and the hinterland turned to swamp.

-Évora is one of Portugal’s most historic and unspoilt cities: indeed its Roman temple, Moorish alleys, circuit of medieval walls, ensemble of sixteenth-century mansions and ochre-trimmed, whitewashed houses have resulted in its being awarded UNESCO World Heritage status.
-You will find lots of historical attractions here and thats what makes visiting Évora the best thing to do in Portugal for architectural enthusiasts.
+Évora is one of Portugal’s most historic and unspoilt cities: indeed its Roman temple, Moorish alleys, the circuit of medieval walls, an ensemble of sixteenth-century mansions and ochre-trimmed, whitewashed houses have resulted in its being awarded UNESCO World Heritage status.
+You will find lots of historical attractions here and that's what makes visiting Évora the best thing to do in Portugal for architectural enthusiasts.